elementary/website/docs/installation.md

 ## Creating an Install Drive {#creating-an-installation-medium .clear-float}

+<a href="http://appnr.com/install/unetbootin" class="button suggested-action">Download UNetbootin</a>

 Begin with a spare USB flash drive with at least 1 GB of free space.

 You'll also need a small application called UNetbootin.
-To install it, just <a href="http://appnr.com/install/unetbootin">click this link</a>.

 Open UNetbootin from the Dash.
 It will open a window like the one below: